Moses Sithole

-Moses Sithole (born 17 November 1964) is a South African serial killer and rapist who committed the ABC Murders.
+Moses Sithole (born 17 November 1964) is a South African serial killer and rapist who committed the ABC Murders in South Africa.
 It is believed that he is so named because they began in Atteridgeville, continued in Boksburg and finished in Cleveland, a suburb of Johannesburg.
-However, many other sources state that the cities were not in that order, rather beginning in Cleveland, continuing in Boksburg and finishing in Atteridgeville.
-This has not been denied nor confirmed.
+However, many other sources state the cities were not in that order, rather beginning in Cleveland, continuing in Boksburg, and finishing in Atteridgeville.
+This has neither been confirmed nor denied.

 Sithole murdered at least 37 women and one toddler between 16 July 1994 and 6 November 1995.
 Sithole was sentenced to 2,410 years imprisonment and is currently incarcerated in Mangaung Correctional Centre in Bloemfontein.

 Early life

 Moses Sithole was born on 17 November 1964 in Vosloorus, a township near Alberton, Transvaal Province (now Gauteng).
 When he was five years old, his father died and his mother abandoned the family.
 Sithole and his siblings spent the next three years in an orphanage, where he later said they were mistreated.
 By his own account, Sithole was arrested for rape in his teens and spent seven years in prison.
 He later blamed his imprisonment for turning him into a murderer.
 He explained his crimes by saying that the women he murdered all reminded him of the women who had falsely accused him of rape years before.